Eurovision Young Musicians 1988

-The Eurovision Young Musicians 1988 was the fourth edition of the Eurovision Young Musicians, held at Concertgebouw in Amsterdam, Netherlands, on 31 May 1988.
-Organised by the European Broadcasting Union (EBU) and host broadcaster Nederlandse Omroep Stichting (NOS), musicians from six countries participated in the televised final.
-A total of sixteen countries took part in the competition.
-All participants had to be younger than 19 and performed a classical piece of their choice accompanied by the Radio Filharmonisch Orkest conducted by Sergiu Comissiona. and made their début, however decided not to participate.
+Eurovision Young Musicians 1988 was the 4th edition of Eurovision Young Musicians.
+It consisted of two semi-finals on 26 and 27 May and a final on 31 May 1988, held at Concertgebouw in Amsterdam, Netherlands, and presented by Martine Bijl.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster Nederlandse Omroep Stichting (NOS).
+The Radio Filharmonisch Orkest conducted by Sergiu Comissiona accompanied all competing performers.

-The non-qualified countries were Belgium, Cyprus, Denmark, France, Ireland, Netherlands, Spain, Sweden, Switzerland, and Yugoslavia.
-For the second year in a row, the host country did not qualify for the final.
-The semifinal took place between 26 and 27 May, a few days before the televised final.
-Julian Rachlin of Austria won the contest, with Norway and Italy placing second and third respectively.
+Musicians representing sixteen countries took part in the competition, with six of them participating in the televised final.
+Cyprus and Spain made their début, however Israel decided not to participate.

+The winner was violinist Julian Rachlin representing Austria, with pianist Leif Ove Andsnes representing Norway placing second, and violinist Domenico Nordio representing Italy placing third.

 Location

 Concertgebouw, Amsterdam.
-Venue of the Eurovision Young Musicians 1988.
+Venue of Eurovision Young Musicians 1988.

-The Concertgebouw (also known as the "Royal Concertgebouw") a concert hall in Amsterdam, Netherlands, was the host venue for the 1988 edition of the Eurovision Young Musicians.
+The Concertgebouw (also known as the "Royal Concertgebouw") a concert hall in Amsterdam, Netherlands, was the host venue for the 1988 edition of Eurovision Young Musicians.

 The Dutch term "concertgebouw" literally translates into English as "concert building".
 On 11 April 2013, on occasion of the building's 125th anniversary, Queen Beatrix bestowed the Royal Title "Koninklijk" upon the building, as she did previously on to the Royal Concertgebouw Orchestra.
 Because of its highly regarded acoustics, the Concertgebouw is considered one of the finest concert halls in the world, along with places such as Boston's Symphony Hall and the Musikverein in Vienna.